3mcd/javelin/docs-src/content/ecs/_index.md

 ## Building a Game

-A best practice in OOP game development is to favor composition over inheritance when designing game data and behavior.
+A best practice in OOP is to favor composition over inheritance.
 Take the following example, where a `Player` class accepts `RigidBody` and `Input` objects to enhance players with physics properties and input control:

 ```ts
 class RigidBody {